frcojimenez/GW_Rdown/README.md

        memory-consuming built-in root-finding algorithm;
 * and a progressive increase of this number of steps over successive iterations along with a convergence criterion, that can be of use for modes for which Leaver's method is less efficient such as near the algebraically special Schwarzschild mode ω = - 2 *i*.

-The units convention also differs from [1-5] where the mass and maximal dimensionless spin are set to 1/2: in KerrQNMOvertones, units are set such that the mass of the black hole is 1.
+The units convention also differs from [1-5] where the mass and maximal dimensionless spin are set to 1/2: in KerrQNMOvertones, units are set such that the mass of the black hole is 1. <br>
 This version requires two close but distinct initial guesses for ωlmn.

 Note that this version has *not* been extensively tested for s ≠ -2 nor for l ≠ 2.